Gm. 32 (German Blohm & Voss BV 141 Reconnaissance Aircraft)

-A widely used bomber aircraft by the German Luftwaffe during World War II, known for its versatility and role in both strategic and tactical bombing.
+A powerful and maneuverable carrier-based fighter aircraft used primarily by the United States Navy during World War II, known for its role in the Pacific theater.

 Gm.
 2 (Goliath Tracked Mine)